alex-bagnoud/OTU-table-to-bubble-plot/README.md

 #### 11. Final rearragement of the dataframe

-Few last things before we can plot the data!
+Few last steps before we can plot the data!

     molten$id <- NULL
     molten$sample.y <- NULL